pydantic/pydantic/docs/usage/models.md

 ## `RootModel` and custom root types

-Pydantic models can be defined with a custom root type by declaring the `RootModel`.
+Pydantic models can be defined with a "custom root type" by subclassing [`pydantic.RootModel`][pydantic.RootModel].

-The root type can be any type supported by pydantic, and is specified by the type hint of `RootModel`.
+The root type can be any type supported by Pydantic, and is specified by the generic parameter to `RootModel`.
 The root value can be passed to the model `__init__` or `model_validate` as via the first and only argument.

+Here's an example of how this works:

 ```py
 from typing import Dict, List